POZitive Impact

 Like soldiers returning from war, many tried to wipe these things from memory, to simply “move on”, to try to get past the past.
 But the scars of battle do not pass so easily.

-So with the support of the Rowe Center, we return four decades later to offer, for the first time, a weekend for those impacted by HIV which we hope will be transformative, encouraging, and healing.
+So with the support of the Rowe Center, we return four decades later to offer, a weekend for those impacted by HIV which we hope will be transformative, encouraging, and healing.

 What You’ll Explore